 Previously classified as a dual purpose breed, selective breeding has resulted in an animal that is primarily used in beef production today.
 A milking strain is maintained in America.
 (The first Devon cattle reached those shores in 1623!)

 It is believed that the Devon could well have contributed to British breeds such as the Hereford.
 One thing is certain, improvements in the breed were down to the Quartly family of North Devon.
 During the Napoleonic Wars, the family refused to take advantage of the high prices offered by butchers.
 Instead, they kept and acquired the best specimens and founded the Champson herd.

 The Devon herdbook was subsequently founded in 1850 and in 1884 the Devon Cattle Breeders’ Society was formed.

-Today, Devon cattle can be found in many European countries as well as in Australia, Brazil and New Zealand.
+Today, Devon cattle can be found in many European countries and as far afield as Australia, Brazil and New Zealand.

 Devon cattle characteristics

 Devon cattle are red in colour.
 This can vary from a deep red to a light or chestnut colour.
 Their incredibly thick hide gives the breed good resistance to external parasites.
 Their coat is often long and curly in winter and short and sleek in summer.
-Now, around half of Devon registrations are of polled animals (the breed was originally horned).
+Currently, around half of Devon registrations are of polled animals.
+(The breed was originally horned.)

 Mature Devon cows typically weigh between 430 and 590 kilos.
 They are excellent grazers and are often referred to as, “the beef breed supreme at grass”.
 They are docile, mature early and calve easily.
 Male calves weigh around 34 kilos, heifer calves a couple of kilos less.